ambanum/media-scale/README.md

 #### GET media-scale/1.0/around

-Returns posts with similar shares number for each major newspaper of the given region
+Returns press articles with similar shares number for each major newspaper of the given region

 ##### Query parameters